 - going for a walk or a run

 Talking to someone you trust can help you to see other ways of solving or thinking about overwhelming problems or feelings.
 It can also help to remind you that people care about you, and that they want you to be safe.
 It can help you to realise what’s important to you and clarify your reasons for living.
 Here’s how you can do this:

 - Think of people you could have an open and honest conversation with.
 You could chat to a family member, friend, teacher, mental health professional, or any person that you feel comfortable talking to.
-Helplines like Lifeline (13 11 14) and Kids Helpline (1800 55 1800) are also there for you.
+Helplines like Lifeline (13 11 14), Kids Helpline (1800 55 1800) and 13YARN (13 92 76; for Aboriginal and Torres Strait Islander people) are also there for you.